 Pimientos: A 2 oz. jar is the smallest you can find for canned pimientos at the store, and you can use all of that size or part of a larger jar.
 Just be sure to drain them well.

-What to serve with: Serve chicken a la king over steamed brown or white rice, mashed potatoes, pasta (such as egg noodles), or with biscuits.
+Serving ideas: Serve chicken a la king over steamed brown or white rice, mashed potatoes, pasta (such as egg noodles), or with biscuits or bread.

 Leftovers: The leftovers, once cooled, can be stored in the refrigerator for up to 5 days.
 Reheat the leftovers in a skillet or in the microwave.